-“A well-designed site can help your company compete effectively with businesses that have deeper pockets and larger marketing budgets,” says Michel Bergeron, Senior Vice President, Marketing and Public Affairs at BDC.
+“A well-designed site can help your company compete effectively with businesses that have deeper pockets and larger marketing budgets,” says Michel Bergeron, Chief strategy officer at BDC.

 Ranking high in search engine results is vital for your visibility online, Bergeron says.
 People rarely venture beyond the first page of a search result.
 Indeed, research indicates that websites appearing on the first page attract 90% of the traffic.

 A small, agile, creative company can be as effective online as a big company.

 Having a poorly optimized website can be a problem even if most of your sales don’t happen over the Internet, says Mark Evans, a leading Canadian digital marketing and startup consultant.
 “The Internet is the way most people discover new products and services.”

 Happily, small businesses can use simple, inexpensive tools to help level the playing field with large businesses, Evans says.
 “A small, agile, creative company can be as effective online as a big company.”